Survival

 Many portray malnutrition as solely an issue for the homeless or unemployed, but 85% of families that are food insecure have at least one working adult.

 Americans were not always in such dire straits.
-Poverty hit a modern day low in 1974 of 23 million people, which had doubled by a decade ago to 46 million, and now affects about 34 million people.
+Poverty hit a modern day low in 1974 of 23 million people, which had doubled by a decade ago to 46 million, and currently affects about 34 million people.

 How has hunger been addressed, how has it persisted, and how can we help those in need after decades of failing them?